jahnvijoshi14/habit-list/README.md

 3. todo

 To store the state we have used to react-redux and to move from list view to calender view we have used the react router.

+Installation and Setup Instructions
+Clone down this repository.
+You will need node and npm installed globally on your machine.

+Installation:

+npm install

+To Start Server:

+npm start

+To Visit App:

+localhost:3000